cortexjs-legacy/cortex/README.md

 # Cortex

-> A commonjs environment for development
+> A commonjs environment and package manager for web development